shrimpza/zomb/README.md

    not perform validation (allows any number of arguments, including none)
  - `pattern`<br/>
-   optional regular expression which can be applied to a query to validate it, prior to submitting to the plugin for execution.
+   optional regular expression which can be applied to a query to validate it, prior to submitting to the plugin for execution. if set, the args property will be ignored and the pattern applied to the entire query.

 ### Plugin Execution